JasonRui/WikiQA-LSTM-Keras/readme.md

 ```

 ## Using Anaconda3
-After `conda install --yes --file requirements.txt`, there may packages can not be installed.
+After `conda install --yes -c conda-forge --file requirements.txt`, there may packages can not be installed.
 You can install them manually.